How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 Final thoughts: Android apps on Windows 11 aren’t gone—they just changed shape

-WSA ending feels like a loss, but in real life, most people didn’t use WSA daily.
+WSA ending feels like a loss, but most people weren’t using WSA daily.
 What they actually wanted was:

 • play a mobile game on a bigger screen